-Paul Aaronson is the Chief Operating Officer of i(x) investments.
-Aaronson is a senior financial services executive with over 30 years of diverse experience in asset management, alternatives investing, new product development and global securities law.
+Paul Aaronson is the Chief Operating Officer of i(x) investments and CEO of its subsidiary, i(x) Financial Services, which owns i(x)’s broker dealer.
+Aaronson is a senior financial services executive with over 35 years of diverse experience in asset management, alternatives investing, new product development and global securities law.

-Prior to his role at PlusFunds, Aaronson was Executive Managing Director of Standard & Poor’s Portfolio Services Group.
-This group included Standard & Poor’s index business, responsible for the development, calculation, dissemination, and licensing of S&P’s global indices, and S&P’s portfolio advisory business, which provided investment strategies and advice to portfolio managers worldwide.
+Earlier in his career, Aaronson was Executive Managing Director at Standard & Poor’s, where he led S&P’s index business, responsible for the development, calculation, dissemination and licensing of its global indices, and its portfolio advisory business, which provided investment strategies and advice to portfolio managers worldwide.

-Before establishing Windrush, he was a principal in the Equity Derivatives group at Morgan Stanley in New York and London, working as the global product manager of international equity index basket products and exchange traded funds.
+Prior to that, Aaronson was a Principal in the Equity Derivatives group at Morgan Stanley in New York and London, working as the global product manager of international equity index basket products and exchange traded funds.
 Aaronson was instrumental in developing the first exchange traded funds to be focused on international equities.

 Aaronson began his career as a securities lawyer with the law firm of Sullivan & Cromwell in New York City.

 Aaronson received his Bachelor of Arts degree from Middlebury College and his Doctorate of Jurisprudence from Yale Law School.